 In September 2006, the Financial Accounting Standards Board ("FASB") issued SFAS No. 157 which defines fair value, establishes a framework for measuring fair value in generally accepted accounting principles (GAAP) and expands disclosures about fair value measurements.
 The Statement does not require any new fair value measurements but could change the current practices in measuring current fair value measurements.
-The Statement was effective at the beginning of Q1 2008 for all financial assets and liabilities and for nonfinancial assets and liabilities recognized or disclosed at fair value on a recurring basis.
+The Statement was effective at the beginning of the first quarter of 2008 for all financial assets and liabilities and for nonfinancial assets and liabilities recognized or disclosed at fair value on a recurring basis.
 In February 2008, the FASB issued FASB Staff Position SFAS No. 157-2, "Effective Date of FASB Statement No. 157," which deferred the application date of the provisions of SFAS No. 157 for all nonfinancial assets and liabilities until Q1 2009 except for items that are recognized or disclosed at fair value in the financial statements on a recurring basis.
-The adoption of this Statement and Staff Position did not have a material impact on the consolidated financial statements for additional information.
+The adoption of this Statement and Staff Position did not have a material impact on the consolidated financial statements as of YTD 2009, but could have a material effect in the future.
+See Note 12 to the consolidated financial statements for additional information.

 In December 2007, the FASB revised SFAS No. 141, "Business Combinations" ("SFAS No. 141(R)").
 This Statement established principles and requirements for recognizing and measuring identifiable assets and goodwill acquired, liabilities assumed and any noncontrolling interest in an acquisition, at their fair values as of the acquisition date.
-The Statement is effective for Q1 2009.
-The impact on the Company of adopting SFAS No. 141(R) depends on the nature, terms and size of business combinations completed after the effective date.
+The Statement was effective for Q1 2009.
+The impact on the Company of adopting

+SFAS No. 141(R) depends on the nature, terms and size of business combinations completed after the effective date.